zcross13/tasks_tracker/README.md

 - How to structure a reusable React app with components
 - Using `localStorage` for persistent frontend data
 - Practicing the Feynman technique to understand concepts
-- Adding UI polish with dark mode and transitions
+- Adding UI polish with transitions

 ## 🔮 Future Improvements